RugbyClubRanks/rugbyclubranks.github.io/projections/2026-09-13-StadeToulousain_V_BordeauxBegles.md

 ---
 layout: page
-title: Bordeaux Begles V Stade Toulousain on 2026/09/13
+title: Stade Toulousain V Bordeaux-Begles on 2026/09/13
 date: 2026-09-13
 categories: rugby "Top 14 26/27" match review
 ---
-# Bordeaux Begles V Stade Toulousain on 2026/09/13
+# Stade Toulousain V Bordeaux-Begles on 2026/09/13

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Stade Toulousain to win by 7.84.
+This club model is currently predicting Stade Toulousain to win by 7.78.

 Our Over/Under is 47.5 - and combined with the spread above, we have a predicted scoreline of 28 to 20